- 6:00 PM CST

 Agendas are available prior to the meetings.
 Minutes are available following approval.
 Earlier documentation is available upon request.
 Please submit request to City Clerk.

 Three members elected from Crestview's three precincts and two "at large" members make up the Council.
 They are elected for four-year terms of office.
 Council members assume office on the first Monday in April in the year of their election.
-Annually, they elect a President and Vice-President to guide meetings and perform certain duties.
+With the recent Charter Change, the Mayor presides over the meetings, and a Mayor Pro Tem is chosen by the Council members prior to April 1 each each year.

 - Joe Blocker, Precinct 1